LinguaPhylo/linguaPhylo.github.io/setup.md

 {:start="4"}
 4. Restart `Package Manager`.
 Now `lphybeast` and dependent packages should appear as "installed".
-5. Select `lphybeast ext` from the packages list, then use `Install/Upgrade` to install.
+5. Select `LPhyBeastExt` from the packages list, then use `Install/Upgrade` to install.

-Alternatively, you can install the `lphybeast` package using [command line](https://www.beast2.org/managing-packages/).
+Alternatively, you can install the `lphybeast` and `LPhyBeastExt` packages using [command line](https://www.beast2.org/managing-packages/).

 ### Install LPhy libraries and download starting script

 The package `lphybeast` does not include LPhy, so we need to install LPhy separately.

-1. Download the LPhy Studio installer from the [release page](https://github.com/LinguaPhylo/linguaPhylo/releases)
+1. Download the LPhy Studio installer from the [release page](https://github.com/LinguaPhylo/linguaPhylo/releases) for your operating system:

 - Mac [lphystudio-1.4.1-osx-installer.dmg](https://github.com/LinguaPhylo/linguaPhylo/releases/download/1.4.1/lphystudio-1.4.1-osx-installer.dmg)